reaper47/recipya/README.md

 # Recipe Hunter

 Recipe Hunter is an application whose goal is to search for what you can cook with the ingredients in your fridge.
-It is to help you know what you can cook with what you have when you are out of ideas.
+In other words, it helps you know what you can cook with what you have when you are out of ideas.

-It works seamlessly with recipes in your Nextcloud Cookbook.
+It works seamlessly with recipes in your [Nextcloud Cookbook](https://apps.nextcloud.com/apps/cookbook).

 The project consists of a backend and a frontend.
-The backend is a REST API, and the frontend is a simple app where the user can search recipes.
+The backend is a REST API.
+The frontend, found under the /web folder, is a simple app where the user can use the search function.

 ## Features